 - 1-stalk lemongrass bruised with a mallet or scored with a serrated knife

 - 4-kaffir lime leaves (if unavailable, used 1/2-Tbsp lime zest.)

 - 1-cup coconut milk

-- Remove curry leaves, kaffir lime, and lemongrass.
+- Remove leaves and lemongrass.

 - Add coconut milk and taste.
-If too spicy adjust with more coconut milk.
+If too spicy, adjust with more coconut milk.

-- Allow to cool before storing.
+- Let cool before storing.

 It can be used right away or frozen in ice-cube trays and kept in a zip-lock freezer bag.